Macron visits Netherlands after Taiwan comments make waves | Politics

 - Netherlands

-French President Emmanuel Macron begins a two-day state visit to the Netherlands on Tuesday and is making a speech on his vision for the future of Europe.
+French President Emmanuel Macron is set to deliver a speech outlining his vision for the future of Europe during a two-day state visit to the Netherlands that began Tuesday.

-The speech Tuesday afternoon at a theatre in The Hague comes after Macron raised eyebrows with comments on Taiwan after his recent visit to China.
+The afternoon speech at a theatre in The Hague comes after Macron raised eyebrows with comments on Taiwan after his recent visit to China.

 “The worst thing would be to think that we Europeans must become followers on this topic and take our cue from the US agenda and a Chinese overreaction.”
 The remarks raised questions about whether Macron's views are in line with the European Union's position and whether the bloc of 27 is able to become the “third superpower” that Macron says he hopes to build within “a few years.”
 The interview was Friday, before China launched large-scale combat exercises around Taiwan that simulated sealing off the island in response to the Taiwanese president's trip to the US last week.
 Macron and European Commission President Ursula von der Leyen visited Beijing last week for talks and urged Chinese leader Xi Jinping to “bring Russia to its senses” over its war in Ukraine.